mdsufz/n4m-gsmr-db/readme.md

 Using GTDB-tk (https://github.com/Ecogenomics/GTDBTk) to predict the taxonomic classification of the MAGs.

 ## Simulate metabolic model minimal media and growth on minimal media (09_minimal_media.py)
-Use COBRApy (https://github.com/opencobra/cobrapy) to simulate the minimal media using the built-in function.
+Use COBRApy (https://github.com/opencobra/cobrapy) to simulate the minimal media using the built-in function (https://cobrapy.readthedocs.io/en/latest/media.html).

 ## Getting a unique list of all minimal media metabolites (10_minimal_media_components.sh)